Finland pledges to combat forced labour

 Birch tree forest, Finland

-It is the fifth European country to ratify the Protocol, after France, Estonia, Norway and the United Kingdom.
+It is the sixth European country to ratify the Protocol, after Czech Republic, France, Estonia, Norway and the United Kingdom.

 On receiving the instrument of ratification at the headquarters of the International Labour Organization in Geneva, ILO Director-General, Guy Ryder said,